 As an alternative, a company might use a third party employer, such as a FESCO in China or Global Employment Organization (GEO) to act as local employer of record.
-This strategy creates a legal buffer between the company in the home country and the employee’s activity in the host country.
 The question is whether the use of a FESCO or GEO to outsource employee hiring has an impact on the creation of PE by the corporate employer.

-There is little doubt that use of GEO solution does create a separate legal employment relationship, which may shield the company from PE tax liability.
-But, if a country has a strict approach to PE, they may still look to issues of control and direction of the employee’s activity to establish PE under local criteria.
+Although the GEO solution does create a separate legal employment relationship, it is not certain that will shield the company from PE tax liability.
+If a country has a strict approach to PE, they may still look to issues of control and direction of the employee’s activity to establish PE under local criteria.

 All of these variables make it difficult to arrive at one international model for every business type, and companies are often left to look at the specific country of business activity for guidance.
 In some cases, there will be a tax treaty in place between two countries that define PE, or else the creation of PE will be determined by a country’s domestic tax code.

 For example, a company that is doing business in China would be subject to its Corporate Income Tax (CIT) at a rate of 25% for all revenue created in China.
 There would be an exemption from the tax for any business from a country with a tax treaty or Double Taxation Agreement (DTA) with China, as long as there was no evidence of a permanent establishment.